yazz-flutist/guitar-configurator/controller-reverse-engineering/xbox-360-controllers.md

 ## Controller Identification
 Xbox 360 controllers use a concept called [WCID](https://github.com/pbatard/libwdi/wiki/WCID-Devices) to identify to windows that they are 360 controllers.

 Wired controllers use a Compatible ID of "XUSB10", and Wireless controllers use a Compatible ID of "XUSB20".
-This is implemented in [Descriptors.c](/src/shared/lufa/Descriptors.c) and [XInputOutput.cpp](/src/shared/controller/output/XInputOutput.cpp).

 The libwdi github link above gives a lot of information about how to implement this, so I won't go into detail here.
 ## Capabilities